-Data release: 1.
-Available upon request, subject to review and approval
+Data release: 1-2.
+Available upon request, subject to review and approval Date specific: Election-specific dates.

 3.3 Party Organisation

 If the "party" you are asked to code is actually an alliance of several parties, code the most common practice among the major party/parties of the alliance.